 This is a very vulnerable period in the evolution of feeding behaviors.
-As a girl’s body begins to change rapidly, and there are hungers that accompany that growth, any chaos, fear, abuse or significant uncertainty in the outer environment can cause the body to become the battlefield for unexpressed emotions.
+As a girl’s body begins to change rapidly, and she experiences the emotional and physical hunger that accompanies that growth, any chaos, fear, abuse or significant uncertainty in the outer environment can cause the body to become the battlefield for unexpressed emotions.
 We can stuff emotions down by overeating or we can deaden them by starvation.
 For some, negative comments from important male figures can solidify maladaptive behaviors that might have otherwise remained transient.
 Though girls may be more susceptible to this change, boys are by no means immune when they begin their maturation.

 By adolescence, the stage is essentially set as the cascade of sex hormones takes up residence, settles in and rounds out the edges of our physical and emotional beings.
 After this huge developmental landmark, barring a few other components like what we eat, we just ride the waves, responding to food based on the summation of our earlier nature and nurture experiences.